-Hunting roan antelope South Africa
+Hunting roan antelope

 Hunting roan antelope South Africa is for the hunter who needs something else other than the standard impala and warthog.
 These animals are usually added to your collection towards the end of your average African hunts.

-Roan antelope are expensive to hunt but add that extra spice to an already fantastic hunting collection.
+Roan antelope are expensive to hunt but add that extra spice to an already fantastic hunting trophy collection.
 Roan antelope have striking big ears and medium size horns.
-Great care should be taken when hunting one of these beautiful antelopes because roan cows also have horns and a careless mistake can lead to the incorrect animal being hunted.
+Care must be taken when hunting one of these beautiful antelopes as roan cows also have horns.
+A careless mistake can lead to the incorrect animal being hunted.

 Roan have distinctive white and black facial markings with large, pointed ears.
 Horns curve up and back.

 Roan antelope average shoulder height of 55” (1,4 m).
-Cows draw the scale up to 460 lb.
+Roan antelope cows draw the scale up to 460 lb.
 (210 kg).

 Roan antelopes are gregarious.
 The dominant bull reigns the herd with a single matriarch.